 The Rare Diseases Clinical Research Network's (RDCRN's) Coalition of Patient Advocacy Groups (CPAG) promotes collaboration between patient advocacy groups and the research network to facilitate better access to, and earlier benefit from, research on rare diseases.
 As the patient advocacy arm of the RDCRN, the CPAG and its members use their position to advance the cause of rare diseases research and improve patient outcomes.

-The Developmental Synaptopathies Consortium (DSC) is part of the RDCRN, which is funded by the National Institutes of Health (NIH) and led by the National Center for Advancing Translational Sciences (NCATS) through its Office of Rare Diseases Research (ORDR).
+The Developmental Synaptopathies Consortium (DSC) is part of the RDCRN, which is funded by the National Institutes of Health (NIH) and led by the National Center for Advancing Translational Sciences (NCATS) through its Division of Rare Diseases Research Innovation (DRDRI).
 DSC is funded under grant number U54NS092090 as a collaboration between NCATS, the National Institute of Neurological Disorders and Stroke (NINDS), the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), and the National Institute of Mental Health (NIMH).